tetsuyacht/GetDICOMdata/README.md

 # GetDICOMdata
 GetDICOMdata has commands for reading a DICOM file and calculating sample and echo spacings in seconds.
 We have binary files for Ubuntu16.04 and CentOS6 now.
-You can get these values by executing as follows.</br>
+You can get these values by executing as follows.
 <ul>
 <li>getSampleSpacing DICOMfileNameYouWantToRead.dcm</li>
 <li>getEchoSpacing DICOMfileNameYouWantToRead.dcm</li>